Surgical Technology Services Frequently Asked Questions

 with your strengths.
 A Career Center can be found on every campus and the aptitude tests are free to EFSC students.

 There are other resources that you might want to consider.
 The Internet can be a valuable tool for researching questions you may have, and outlining issues of the profession.
 Journals from the Association of Surgical Technologists (AST) and the Association of periOperative Nurses (AORN) are available at the EFSC Library.
-These may also help you to find answers in your research.
+These may also help you to find answers while researching the field.

 Question 11: What is the employment outlook?